SherG/sherrieg/content/blog/beat-inflation/index.md

 </table>

 <br/>It's kind of a fun exercise.
-Once you figure out what your non-perishables are, you can prioritize them.
+Once you list your "must-have" non-perishables, you can sort the items by priority.

 Buying ahead can be as simple as: you need trash bags, found a great sale price, and buy 2-3 instead of 1.